vandsama/tech.elevator.final.capstone.pet.pals/README.md

 Required programs: Node.js and Node Package Manager (npm), PostgreSQL (Postgres), IntelliJ IDEA (IntelliJ), Visual Studio Code

 ### Functionality
-Node.js: used with Node Package Manager (npm) to manage JavaScript packages and their dependencies
+Node.js: used with Node Package Manager (npm) to manage JavaScript packages and their dependencies <br />
-Postgres: the database management system that runs the database script containing saved account information
+Postgres: the database management system that runs the database script containing saved account information <br />
-IntelliJ: runs the Java application
+IntelliJ: runs the Java application <br />
 VSC: the VSC Server runs on our remote development machine, which is the desktop PC or virtual machine (VM) being used

 ### Links to Downloads